HelloSongi/Spark-Structured-streaming-IoT-Weather-Sensors/README.md

 To process the data in real-time, we will be using Apache Kafka and Spark Streaming.
 Kafka will act as a messaging system to stream the data from the IoT sensors to Spark Streaming.
 Spark Streaming will process the data in real-time, perform analytics on the data, and output the results to Cassandra.

-To visualize and analyze the data, we will be using Power BI.
-Power Bi will connect to Cassandra and generate interactive visualizations to help us gain insights into the weather patterns and trends.
+To visualize and analyze the data, we will be using Tableau.
+Tableau will connect to Cassandra and generate interactive visualizations to help us gain insights into the weather patterns and trends.

 ## Technology Stack:
 1. Weather IoT sensors
 2. Apache Kafka
 3. Spark Streaming
 4. Cassandra
-5. Power BI
+5. Tableau
 6. Docker
-7. Python
-8. Scala

 ## Project Goals:
 1. Collect real-time weather data using IoT sensors